Honda CR-V insurance group and cost

 Honda CR-V insurance groups and cost by driver’s age

 When it comes to calculating car insurance, all vehicles are given a specific insurance group that ranges from 1 (cheapest) to 50 (most expensive) which helps work out the cost of your premium.
-Honda CR-V models range from insurance groups 22 to 25, so you can expect the price of your insurance to be mid-range.
+Honda CR-V models range from insurance group 22 to insurance group 25, so you can expect the price of your insurance to be mid-range.

 However, the the cost of insurance can vary between insurance groups based on a number of different factors including your car’s performance, safety features and cost of repair.
 For example, a 30-year-old driver in an average postcode could pay around £830 for cover on a Honda CR-V SE i-MMD Hybrid AWD eCVT auto 5d, or around £868 for a Honda CR-V EX 1.5 VTEC Turbo AWD 5d which falls in insurance group 25.